Avimesa/user-guide-group-api-amqp/README.md

 In general, it’s easy to think of this script as a filtering and priority setting mechanism for data.

 <a id="2.1.4-components"></a>
-#### 2.1.4 Group vhosts
+#### 2.1.4 Vhosts

-A “Group vhost” is created per Group (customer).
-This vhost provides the end user access to their device data, device configuration and administration.
-In the context of this document, a Group vhost should be considered the bridge between a customer application and their devices.
-The customer’s application is responsible for connecting to the Group vhost using the various RMQ clients available (or writing their own).
-Avimesa has examples in various languages.
-The credentials to connect to the Group vhost are configured at the time of Group creation, which as of now is an Avimesa internal service.
+Each Avimesa Messages client is allotted one (*RabbitMQ*) vhost.
+A client's vhost provides access to their device data and the ability to administer their Avimesa Messages group.
+In the context of this document, a vhost should be considered the bridge between a customer application and their devices.
+The customer’s application is responsible for connecting to their respective vhost using the [Avimesa Group API](https://github.com/Avimesa/sdk-nodejs-group-api-amqp).
+The credentials required to connect to an Avimesa Messages vhost are configured at group inception and made available to their respective clients.

 <a id="2.1.5-components"></a>
 #### 2.1.5 Group vhost Client